HEALTH, TESTING & QUARANTINE – Covid19

 Hygiene and and containment measures decreed by the Italian government

-According to the decree of the Italian President of the Council of Ministers on March 4, 2020, hygiene and sanitary measures regarding Covid-19 are as follows:
+According to the decree of the Italian President of the Council of Ministers, hygiene and sanitary measures regarding Covid-19 include:

 - wash your hands often – it is recommended to make hydroalcoholic solutions for hand cleansing available in all public places, gyms, supermarkets, pharmacies and other meeting places;

 - avoid close contact with people suffering from acute respiratory infections;

 - maintain an interpersonal distance of at least 1 meter in social relations;